 People who are occupying cars that are struck from behind in San Jose may suffer debilitating injuries that require months of treatment and rehabilitation.
 These crashes occur when a car is struck by a vehicle that is behind it.
 There are several factors that may lead to rear-end crashes.
 In most cases, these accidents are preventable and result from driver negligence.
-If you have been injured in a rear-end collision in San Jose, an experienced personal injury lawyer may help you to recover compensation for the losses that you have suffered as a result of your accident.
+If you have been injured in a rear end car accident in San Jose, our experienced rear end car accident lawyer may help you to recover compensation for the losses that you have suffered as a result of your accident.

 What to do if you are involved in a rear-end accident in San Jose

-Proving the extent of your injuries and the liability of the driver can be complex, necessitating the help of an experienced personal injury lawyer in San Jose.
-An attorney may negotiate on your behalf with the insurance company and work to secure an appropriate settlement.
-He or she may also litigate your case through trial if a settlement is not reached.
-Contact us today at (408) 217-1778 to schedule your free consultation so that you can learn more about your rights.
+Proving the extent of your injuries and the liability of the driver can be complex, necessitating the help of an experienced rear end car accident lawyer in San Jose.
+Our attorneys will negotiate on your behalf with the insurance company and work to secure an appropriate settlement to cover your losses, pain and suffering.
+We will litigate your case through trial if a settlement is not reached.

 San Jose Personal Injury Attorneys also specialize in Rear-End Car Accidents in the Bay Area.